A novel of a girl possessed of a terrifying power.

-Sex Is Evil and I Am Horny: Though Margaret's husband, Ralph shared her beliefs, once he couldn't resist the temptation, and managed to pressure her into having sex (or outright raped her, it's a bit ambiguous); that's how Carrie was conceived.
+Sex Is Evil and I Am Horny: Though Margaret's husband Ralph shared her beliefs, one time he got drunk and couldn't resist the temptation, and managed to pressure her into having sex (or outright raped her, it's a bit ambiguous).
+And so Carrie was conceived.
 Margaret never got over the fact that she actually enjoyed the act.

 She Cleans Up Nicely: When Carrie gets dressed up for the prom, both Tommy and the narrator say she's beautiful.
 Miss Desjardin gets this as well when she turns up at the prom.
 Carrie thinks she looks as though she's attending the prom instead of just chaperoning.